 The septum is the central support of the outside part of the nose and the tip.
 It is needed for structural support like a central tent pole.
 Without it, the nose will collapse resulting in a saddle nose deformity and a completely droopy tip.
 Its secondary function is to keep the air flowing from front to back.
 If it is not present or has a hole in it (septal perforation), it can create significant airflow problems, crusting, whistling, pain and bleeding.

 Your Deviated Septum Surgery will be performed by Dr. Andrew Compton at Royal Oak Beaumont Hospital, West Bloomfield surgery center or in his office in Troy.

 Is a deviated septum the only thing that can cause problems breathing through the nose?

 There are many things that can cause issues breathing through the nose.
-This includes allergies, sinusitis, viral or bacterial infection, nasal polyps, enlarged inferior turbinates, concha bullosa (enlarged middle turbinates), medication overuse, nostril collapse, nasal valve narrowing, nasal bone fracture, many of which are discussed on this website.
-Often times there are more than one factor causing your breathing problems, which is why an ENT who is a facial plastic surgeon is the ideal doctor who can evaluate your nasal breathing problems.
+This includes allergies, sinusitis, viral or bacterial infection, nasal polyps, enlarged inferior turbinates, concha bullosa (enlarged middle turbinates), medication overuse, nostril collapse, nasal valve narrowing, and nasal bone fracture, many of which are discussed on this website.
+Often times there is more than one factor causing your breathing problems, which is why an ENT who is a facial plastic surgeon is the ideal doctor who can evaluate your nasal breathing problems.